-- Discover new economic knowledge through applied economic research and impart that knowledge to students on-campus and CALS stakeholders throughout the world.
+- Discover new economic knowledge through applied economic research and impart that knowledge to students on-campus and CALES stakeholders throughout the world.

 - Articulate the importance of diversity, inclusivity and social justice in the discovery of new economic knowledge.

-- Contribute to the overall productivity of CALS’ scholars and the doubling of CALS external funding through active collaboration on multidisciplinary grants.
+- Contribute to the overall productivity of CALES’ scholars and the doubling of CALES external funding through active collaboration on multidisciplinary grants.

-- Educate all CALS students in understanding the complexities of commerce in a global economy.
+- Educate all CALES students in understanding the complexities of commerce in a global economy.

-- Ensure CALS’ top ranking by playing an integral role in applied economic endeavors regionally and internationally.
+- Ensure CALES’ top ranking by playing an integral role in applied economic endeavors regionally and internationally.